 On October 23, 2008 and November 3, 2008, complaints were filed in the state court of New Jersey (the "State Derivative Suit") and the United States District Court for the District of New Jersey (the "Federal Derivative Suit") against certain of our officers and directors, purportedly derivatively on our behalf (collectively, the "Derivative Suits").
 The Complaints in the Derivative Suits assert that the named officers and directors breached their fiduciary duties and other obligations in connection with the disclosures that also are the subject of the Securities Law Actions described above.
 We were also named as a nominal defendant in the Derivative Suits, although the lawsuits are derivative in nature and purportedly asserted on our behalf.
-On October 20, 2010, the parties to the Federal Derivative Suit filed a notice of voluntary dismissing the case in its entirety and with prejudice as to the named plaintiff.
+On October 20, 2010, the parties to the Federal Derivative Suit filed a notice of voluntary dismissal, dismissing the case in its entirety and with prejudice as to the named plaintiff.
 On November 17, 2010, the parties to the State Derivative Suit filed a notice of voluntary dismissal, dismissing the case in its entirety with prejudice as to the named plaintiff.

-Except for the above claims, we are not currently subject to any legal proceedings that could have a material adverse effect on our operations; however, it may from time to time become a party to various legal proceedings arising in the ordinary course of our business.
-For instance, on January 4, 2011, we filed a complaint in the United States District Court for the District of Wisconsin (Civ Act.
+On January 4, 2011, we filed a complaint in the United States District Court for the District of Wisconsin (Civ Act.
 No. 11-CV-02) against Dashwire, Inc. ("Dashwire"), claiming that Dashwire has infringed, and continues to infringe, several of our patents.
 We filed an Amended Complaint against Dashwire on April 22, 2011.
 As a result of these claims, Dashwire filed a complaint against us in the same court asserting that we are infringing two of the Dashwire patents which it recently acquired from Intellectual Venture Partners.
-We believe that the Dashwire claims are without merit, and we intend to defend against all of the Dashwire claims.
-Due to the inherent uncertainties of litigation, we cannot predict the outcome of the actions at this time.
+On July 29, 2011, we entered into a patent license and settlement agreement with Dashwire whereby Dashwire will take a limited license to specific Synchronoss cloud management patents.
+Under the agreement, we will receive a lump-sum payment and future royalties from Dashwire and the parties will each move the court to dismiss the above complaints.